Learn How to File your CT600 for your Property Company

 if you require any further information about filling in this section.

-If you have any other expense not included in box 2, such as wear and tear or have replaced domestic items for your property business, please enter them into box 5 and 6.
+If you have any other expense not included in box 2, such as wear and tear or have replacement domestic items for your property business, please enter them into box 5 and 6.

-If you have any disallowable depreciation expenses or disallowable expense, enter them into boxes 7 & 8.
+If you have any disallowable expenses such as depreciation or entertainment, enter them into boxes 7 & 8.

 As you enter your data into the different sections you will see your net income from property is calculated at the top of the page.